 Students Identifying as Transgender

 In the fall semester of 2013, a transgender student made the unprecedented request to move from female on-campus housing to male on-campus housing the following school year.
-George Fox asked for time to study the issue and offered the student a single apartment within an on-campus apartment complex or the option of living off campus.
+George Fox asked for time to study the topic and offered the student a single apartment within an on-campus apartment complex or the option of living off campus.
 The majority of George Fox juniors and seniors live off campus.
 The student - who was entering his junior year - chose to live off campus for the 2014-15 and 2015-16 school years.

 As the university considered the issue, a local attorney informed the university of his intent to file a complaint with the Department of Education.
 In response, George Fox - a private Christian university affiliated with the Northwest Yearly Meeting of Friends (Quaker) Church - sought a limited exemption from Title IX as it applies to housing and bathrooms to protect its ability to set policies in a manner consistent with the religious convictions of the university and the university's denomination.
 That exemption was granted in May 2014.
 The Department of Education complaint was subsequently dismissed.

-During the 2013-14 academic year, a committee of board members, administrators and faculty met more than a dozen times to develop a university position statement on gender identity issues.
+During the 2013-14 academic year, a committee of board members, administrators and faculty met more than a dozen times to develop a university position statement on gender identity topics.
 Several pastors and transgender individuals - including the student who requested the housing change - came before the group to share their experiences and views.
 Providing safe and appropriate housing for transgender students is a complex issue for all colleges.
 George Fox University is a private Christian university.
 Because of its values surrounding modesty, sexual purity and safety, the university has had a single-sex housing policy for undergraduates since the 1800s.
 To clarify that policy in a changing cultural landscape, the George Fox Board of Trustees has accepted the following position statement.

 George Fox University Position Statement: